 13 About this guidance

-The absence of any recommendations on interventions that fall within the scope of this guidance is a result of lack of evidence.
-It should not be taken as a judgement on whether they are cost effective.
+There were other measures and interventions for which no evidence, or insufficient evidence, was identified.
+Their absence from the recommendations is a result of this lack of evidence and should not be taken as a judgement on whether they are effective.

 The recommendations are based on the best available evidence.
-They were developed by the Public Health Advisory Committee (PHAC).
+They were developed by the Programme Development Group (PDG).

-Members of the PHAC are listed in Membership of the Public Health Advisory Committee and the NICE project team.
+Members of the PDG are listed in Membership of the Programme Development Group and the NICE project team.

 For information on how NICE public health guidance is developed, see the NICE public health guidance process and methods guides.

-The draft guidance, including the recommendations, was released for consultation in October to November 2013.
-At its meeting in November 2013, the PHAC amended the guidance in light of comments from stakeholders and experts and the fieldwork.
-The guidance was signed off by the NICE Guidance Executive in February 2014.
+The draft guidance, including the recommendations, was released for consultation in August 2013 At its meeting in November 2013, the PDG amended the guidance in light of comments from stakeholders and experts and the fieldwork.
+The guidance was signed off by the NICE Guidance Executive in February 2014

 All healthcare professionals should ensure people have a high quality experience of the NHS by following NICE's recommendations in Patient experience in adult NHS services.